lart-bangor/research-assistant/docs/source/users/locking-app.rst

 **Do this by following the same steps as for unlocking.**

-To unlock the app, open the side menu and click "Unlock app".
-After unlocking the app, right click and these options (as well as a few more) will be available to you.
-If intervening during data collection, it is good practice to lock the app again once the necessary intervention has been carried out.
-Do this by following the same steps as for unlocking.

 .. figure:: figures/lafigure32.png
       :width: 400
       :alt: Screenshot of right click options